 Certain issues remain contentious since the 'Homeland War'.
 International organisations have pressed Croatia to allow displaced Serbs to return but the process is slow.
 Croatia has prosecuted some officers for war crimes during the 1990s but came under much international pressure to turn over alleged war criminal Ante Gotovina.
 General Gotovina was wanted for his role in the massacre of civilians in the Krajina in 1995.
 International authorities captured him in the Canary Islands and returned him to the Hague for prosecution, an action that was highly controversial in Croatia.

-In 2011, Croatia signed an Accession Treaty and will be formally admitted to the European Union in 2013.
+In 2011, Croatia signed an Accession Treaty and was formally admitted to the European Union in 2013.

 ©CroatiaTraveller 2005-2014 All rights reserved